24 February 2026 08:30 – 16:00

 - Cambridge

-- Sandra Milligan, New Metrics, University of Melbourne
+- Sandra Milligan - New Metrics, Melbourne University (online)

-- Dr John L. Taylor, Pearson PQ Chair & Direction of Curriculum, Innovation & International Education at Cranleigh School
+- Dr John L. Taylor, Pearson PQ Chair & Director of Curriculum, Innovation & International Education at Cranleigh School (Chair)

 - Rose Aidin, Founder and Chief Executive, Art History Link-Up